Recovering the Lost World,

 "This group of philosophers was fathering modern uniformitarianism, because they were fitting the historical tradition of 'catastrophes' into a cyclical pattern of phenomena recurring at fixed intervals of time, past and future, according to an absolutely unchangeable and predictable order of the heavenly cosmos."

-I disagree with the date of 1500 BC (for the description of the Star Wars), for it is doubtful if such detailed data was recorded that far back, or that it would have survived as astronomical data, when the social milieu of that remote time still held fast to attributing all such events to the Gods.
-And I do not think we could hope for a clear calendaric record if the land had been devastated repeatedly and the skies were obscured for years.
-Much more likely the specific data records the flareup of Venus in 685 BC.
-By 685 BC Babylonian astronomical records had appeared.
+That is so modern to say.
+The "unchangeable and predictable order" is totally missing.
+Just read the poem once and you will be convinced.
+I also disagree with the date of 1500 BC, as if some celestial disruption happened at that time, for it is doubtful if such detailed data was recorded that far back, or that it would have survived as astronomical data, when the social milieu of that remote time still held fast to attributing all such events to the Gods.
+And I do not think we could hope for a clear calendrical record if the land had been devastated repeatedly and the skies were obscured for years.
+Much more likely the specific data records the blazing of Venus in 685 BC.
+By 685 BC, Babylonian astronomical records had appeared and observation of the heavens was well established.

 The Great Year

-I should note a numismatic oddity among the coins of the Roman Imperial period.
+I should first note a related numismatic oddity among the coins of the Roman Imperial period.
 This involves the reverse side depiction of an upfacing crescent with seven stars above.
-These occur in the reigns of the Roman emperors Hadrian (reigned AD 117 to AD 138), Commodus, reigned to AD 192, and the Severan dynasty (Septimius Severus, to AD 211; Geta, to AD 211; Caracalla, to AD 217), all dated to late in the second century AD and early third century.
+These occur in the reigns of the Roman emperors Hadrian (reigned AD 117 to AD 138), Commodus, reigned to AD 192, and the Severan dynasty (AD 193 to AD 235) with dates late in the second century AD and early third century.
 These coins thus coincide or closely follow the writing of the Sibylline Star Wars text. [note 1]

-I looked at hundreds of coins from the Roman Imperial era (starting with Hadrian).
-All the coins depict a head (generally the emperor) in profile and the scene of a full sized figure on the reverse -- at times mythological, at times as allegorical personifications (Victory, Africa), at times a temple structure or sacrificial devices.
-One even shows the double ended triple-tined thunderbolt of the eastern Mediterranean on the side of a cart drawn by four horses.
+I looked at hundreds of coins from the Roman Imperial era.
+All the coins depict a head (generally the emperor) in profile and the scene of a full-sized figure on the reverse -- at times mythological, at times as allegorical personifications (Victory, Africa), at times a temple structure or sacrificial devices.
+One even shows the double-ended triple-tined thunderbolt of the Eastern Mediterranean on the side of a cart drawn by four horses.
 There are also infrequent depictions of a star within an upturned crescent.
 In one case this is sitting directly above a pillar of sorts.

-There are also some Partian coins with the crescent and seven stars of the same dates.
+There are also some Parthian coins with the crescent and seven stars of the same dates.
 And then, after the third century AD, it fades, except for occasional uses into the current era.
-In antiquity Isis, holding baby Horus, is shown standing on the crescent with seven stars surrounding her head, as is, today, Mary holding baby Jesus.
+In antiquity Isis, holding baby Horus, is shown standing on the crescent with seven stars surrounding her head, as Mary holding baby Jesus is today.

 Strack, noting that the same type is labeled SAECVLI FELICITAS, "The Happiness of the Age", on Eastern denarii of Septimius Severus [reigned AD 192 to AD 211], interprets Hadrian's type as indicating the return of the seven movable heavenly bodies to their original positions, signaling the beginning of a new golden age.